To download our Release Form please visit:

 Although tattoo shops will tattoo you all year round, it’s better to get your tattoo in winter.
 This way you will avoid aggravation from summertime phenomena such as sun, sand and sweat that can prevent your tattoo from healing properly, and may even cause infection.

 Yes, we do, but it is not a guarantee that you will be able to get tattooed or pierced, it’s strictly first come, first served.
 So, if our artists are busy you could have a long wait.
 To avoid disappointment, it’s better to make an appointment.

 Definitely not.
 Put simply: if you’re sick, your immune system will be too weak to fight your illness and heal your tattoo at the same time.
 What’s more, you run the risk of infecting the artist and other clients in the tattoo parlor.

 Your tattoo can be anything you want.
 It could be based on a tattoo you’ve seen on the internet, in a book or in a movie.
 Or perhaps a favorite image, an abstract design or even some lines of text that mean a lot to you.
 Our artists will advise you on your choice, but the final decision is up to you.
 We can place the tattoo almost anywhere you like — again, it’s up to you.
 But remember: a tattoo is for life, so think very carefully before taking your decision.

 No, sorry.
 Like most tattoo and piercing shops, we’re a cash-only establishment, as well as Zelle, Venmo and we do have an AtM.

-In New York tattoo parlors, it’s illegal to get a tattoo unless you’re 18 — even with the consent of a parent or guardian.
+In the state of New York, it’s illegal to get a tattoo unless you’re 18 — even with the consent of a parent or guardian.
 For this reason, we ask you to bring a valid New York State photo ID or your passport to the tattoo shop as proof of age.

 If you’re under 18, we are not permitted to pierce any part of your body (apart from your ears) unless you get written permission from a parent or guardian, signed and notarized on one of our own Tormented Souls consent forms.